Skip to content

 So for a data-centric strategy to take hold, it needs a champion – someone who will passionately advocate for this new approach and drive it forward.
 This executive-level champion will build a coalition of support, communicate the vision, and overcome resistance.
 By having a strong champion, organizations can navigate the inevitable challenges of change and create a data-centric culture that becomes ingrained in the company’s DNA.

 The final step of developing a data-centric business strategy is to start identifying specific projects that can best help the organization to start realizing data-centric benefits.
-Below are some tips to move forward with data centricity within IT projects.
-This includes starting small to gain confidence, prioritize projects that can yield the most data-centric benefits, and strive to include data centric criteria in all IT projects.
-See below for details.
+Below are some tips to move data centricity forward within IT projects.

 Indeed, innovative companies are starting to make a critical shift to bring order to their business data by adopting a data-centric approach to data management.
 By recognizing data as a strategic asset, they simplify data management, enable seamless information flows, and foster organizational agility.
 As a result, data-centric businesses can make bold, informed decisions at all levels.
 For organizations to truly achieve this transformation, executive leadership must play a crucial role in driving this innovative shift towards data centricity.